Kartik-gawd/HTTP_Hosting/README.md

 ## Features:

-* Simple popup to select the folder you want to share.
-* Clean, responsive, dark-themed interface.
+* Share selected folder on a clean interface.
-* **Restricts access** to a defined list of IP addresses.
 * **Preview** for images, audio, and video.
 * **External Subtitles** support.
 * **Download and Upload** files easily.